mahnonsaprei/Sftp_connect/README.md

 # Sftp_connect
-Example how connect to sftp with pysftp library
+Example how connect to sftp with pysftp library.
 First of all you need to import pysftp library:

-On linux: sudo pip install pysftp
+On linux: sudo pip install pysftp.
-On Windows: py [-python version] -m pip install
+On Windows: py [-python version] -m pip install.